twilio-labs/flex-plugins-utils/packages/flex-plugins-utils-env/README.md

 ### persistTerminal

-If the module is used on a server, it will set the environment variable to persist the terminal logs.
+If the module is used on the server, it will set the environment variable to persist the terminal logs.

 ### isTerminalPersisted

 Whether the terminal should be persisted or not.
-Only works on a server.
+Only works on the server.

 ### isQuiet

 Whether the scripts should be quiet (no logs).
-Only works on a server.
+Only works on the server.

 ### isDebug